Key Sanctions Issues in Civil Litigation and Arbitration

 Terrorism claims premised on allegations that defendants provided ‘material support’ to state sponsors of terrorism, designated terrorists or terrorist organisations

-Courts also have had the opportunity to consider the probative value of a defendant’s OFAC designation.
-Although given some deference, an OFAC designation is not sufficient in itself to establish that a designated entity purposefully engaged in misconduct for the purpose of furthering terrorist aims.
+In suits where the designated entity itself is the defendant, courts have also held that designation is not sufficient in itself to establish that a designated entity purposefully engaged in misconduct for the purpose of furthering terrorist aims.

 Criminal prosecution for violation of sanctions

 The US government may pursue individuals and entities for alleged wilful sanctions violations, including individuals and entities not targeted by sanctions.
-These criminal proceedings typically involve charges such as violating one or more of OFAC’s authorising statutes, for example, the International Emergency Economic Powers Act (IEEPA), conspiracy to violate IEEPA, or additional financial crimes charges such as bank fraud and money laundering.
-One high-profile pending criminal case involving alleged sanctions violations is United States v.
-Huawei Technologies Co, Ltd. Huawei and its co-defendants, including Meng Wanzhou, Huawei’s chief financial officer, face numerous combined charges, including multiple sanctions-related charges for alleged violations of the US Iran-related sanctions in the early 2010s.
-The defendants potentially could face steep fines and incarceration on the sanctions charges alone.
+These criminal proceedings typically involve charges including violating or conspiring to violate one or more of OFAC’s authorising statutes (such as IEEPA), or additional financial crimes charges such as bank fraud and money laundering.

 Where does arbitration’s intersection with sanctions differ from litigation?